-An excess provision with a deductible is included in the Little League blanket accident policy that no longer obligates the payment of medical expenses covered by any other insurance compensation.
+An excess provision with a deductible is included in the AIG blanket accident policy that no longer obligates the payment of medical expenses covered by any other insurance compensation.
 This in no way affects the broad benefits of protection available to all leagues, but it does prevent unwarranted double payments to parents for accident coverage purchased by the local league.

-Little League accident insurance covers eligible participants while traveling directly, without delay, to and from the field as well as during practice sessions and games.
+The AIG group accident insurance covers eligible participants while traveling directly, without delay, to and from the field as well as during practice sessions and games.
 The benefits include provisions for accident, death or dismemberment and also for medical expenses.
 Coverage also extends to volunteers involved in authorized activities.

-Our insurance underwriters agreed, after the 1992 Congress, to insure, under the Little League Accident policy, in addition to a maximum of one manager and two coaches at regular season games, all additional coaches at practice as long as they are appointed by a league official or a league designated representative (for emergencies when the President is not available).
+Our insurance underwriters agreed, after the 1992 Congress, to insure, under the Little League Group Accident policy, in addition to a maximum of one manager and two coaches at regular season games, all additional coaches at practice as long as they are appointed by a league official or a league designated representative (for emergencies when the President is not available).

 It is imperative that all coaches be reviewed and appointed as outlined by Regulation I (b).
 Please understand it is not acceptable for managers or coaches to go to practice and ask parents to help coach without prior appointment of the league President.
 Managers and coaches do not have the authority to appoint additional coaches, since this is a President's responsibility (Reg.
 I (b)).

-All claims prior to January 1, 2005 are no longer handled by Little League International any questions or correspondence should be directed to:
+All claims prior to January 1, 2005 are no longer handled by Little League International.
+Any questions or correspondence should be directed to:

 P.O.
 Box 3856

 Alpharetta, GA 30023